-With the help of a strategic lie and a charismatic knight, Lily’s screwball plan catapults her into the middle of her very own Cinderella story, Hollywood style.
+With the help of a strategic lie and an Oscar-winning knight, Lily’s screwball plan catapults her into the middle of her very own Cinderella story, Hollywood style.
 But will a vengeful actress ruin Lily’s shot at a real life HEA with Tom?

 - Contemporary romance, romantic comedy, MF

 - Word Count: 67,000